The Integrative Exercise in Linguistics

 Here is the basic process of how comps works in Linguistics:

-- Students should begin thinking about their paper topic in the fall of their senior year, in the three credit course Linguistics 399: Senior Thesis.
-Of course it is possible to begin focusing on it earlier, but this is not necessary.
+- Students will develop their paper topic in the fall of their senior year, in the three credit course Linguistics 399: Senior Thesis.
 By the end of the fall term, the following items should be in place:

 - A specific topic should be chosen, and a preliminary plan made for doing the research, including, for example, an annotated bibliography, experimental design, etc. The student should also have formulated an outline of the paper to be written, with the anticipated chapters and should also write a draft of the introduction.